 The company not only offers a range of luxury EVs, but also provides energy and service packages, e-powertrains, battery tech, and a wide range of power solutions to its customers.
 This expansive range of products means that the company isn’t totally tied to the fortunes of one individual market.
 While EV sales will likely be the company’s primary revenue stream, investors should be please to see this level of diversity from the company.

 NIO CEO William Le has predicted that EV sales will make up 90% of Chinese new car sales by as soon as 2030, and the company is expanding rapidly in order to tie up as large a market share as possible.
 NIO invested heavily this year in opening a slew of new stores and in enhancing its charging stations.
 This type of future planning could affect short-term profitability but sets the company up well to fend off internal competition such as Li Auto and Xpeng, and the growing Asian presence of market leaders Tesla and Volkswagen.

-The company has recently expanded into Norway and has plans to launch in Germany by 2022.
+The company has recently expanded into Norway and has plans to launch in Germany by the end of 2022.
 This will help minimize the risk posed by the company to investors who are worried about more regulatory clamp-downs by the Chinese government on tech companies.

 Like any company, NIO certainly has its risks.
 The looming threat of further government regulation on tech companies will continue to worry potential investors.
 However, right now NIO offers one of the most solid options for anyone looking to diversify into the lucrative Chinese market.

 Spotify (NYSE: SPOT) is the world’s largest music streaming service, boasting over 422 million monthly active users.
 The company has posted consistent growth in both users and revenue for more than a decade and wouldn’t look out of place in almost any portfolio.